-- The maximum cable length between composite asset strips is 2 meters, but the total cable length cannot exceed 10 meters. - The maximum number of composite asset strips that can be daisy chained depends on the Raritan product you purchased. - It is NOT supported to hot swap or hot plug any AMS-Mx-Z in a composite asset strip chain that has been connected to Raritan's PDU (or PMC).
+- The maximum cable length between composite asset strips is 2 meters, but the total cable length cannot exceed 10 meters. - The maximum number of composite asset strips that can be daisy chained depends on the Raritan product you purchased. - It is NOT supported to hot swap or hot plug any AMS-Mx-Z in a composite asset strip chain that has been connected to Raritan's PDU, SRC, or PMC.
 Therefore, first disconnect the chain from the device when you need to swap or add any AMS-Mx-Z to the chain.

 Raritan devices Maximum strips per chain EMX2-111, PX2 PDUs, BCM1 (NOT BCM2 series) Up to 4 composite asset strips are supported.
-EMX2-888, PX3 PDUs, PX3TS transfer switches PMC (BCM2 series) Up to 6 composite asset strips are supported.
+Smart Rack Controller, EMX2-888, Up to 6 composite asset strips are supported.